irosica/devops-github-actions-demo/README.md

 ## Abstract
 The environment map constructed here is regarded to enable an automated deployment pipeline based on [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) principles.
 With the setup we have done here, the most important points are:
-1. Every time that a feature/** branch is developed on our DEV01 sandbox and pushed to our repository, it automatically reproduces an automated deploy on our BUILD01 sandbox, veryfing if this deploy is breaking the whole code or not, considering that we could have other developers working on different sandboxes.
+1. Every time that a feature/** branch is developed on our DEV01 sandbox and pushed to our repository, it automatically reproduces an automatic deploy on our BUILD01 sandbox, veryfing if this deploy is breaking the whole code or not, considering that we could have other developers working on different sandboxes.
-2. After that, if a pull request of this feature is accepted into develop, this reproduces another automated deploy on our QA01 sandbox, enabling continuous integration between these environments.
+2. After that, if a pull request of this feature is accepted into develop, this reproduces another automatic deploy on our QA01 sandbox, enabling continuous integration between these environments.
-3. Finally, when develop is merged into master, it reproduces an automated deploy on our PROD org.
+3. Finally, when develop is merged into master, it reproduces an automatic deploy on our PROD org.

 <img src="https://github.com/irosica/devops-github-actions-demo/blob/develop/images/simple%20environement.png" widht="100">